-Applications are accepted year-round for enrollment in the Fall (late August), Spring (early January), and Summer (early May) semesters.
-Each semester is 16 weeks long.
-Completed application packets and official college transcripts must be received by the Distance Education Office no later than the deadline date.
-Please see the How to Apply web page for specific dates.
+Online applications are accepted year-round for enrollment in the Fall (late August), Spring (early January), and Summer (early May) semesters.
+The fall and spring semesters are 16 weeks long and the summer semester is 14 weeks long.
+Completed application packets and official college transcripts must be received before the published deadline dates.
+Application dates may vary, so please go to the How to Apply web page for specific dates.

 Diplomas will be issued three times each year - May, August, and December - dependent upon the student's completion of all requirements by the deadline dates set by the Program.

 What costs are involved?

 Must I pay the entire amount at one time?

 No. You will pay as you register for classes and order course materials each semester.